 The best calendar quarter return during the period shown above was 20.40% in the second quarter of 2020; the worst was -32.00% in the first quarter of 2020.

+Average Annual Total Returns (for the Periods Ended December 31, 2024)

+1-Year 5-Year 10-Year

+nstitutiona l Class

+8.77% 1.44% 0.40%

+8.53% 1.25% 0.27%

+5.77% 1.29% 0.51%

+6.26% -0.26% 0.45%

+nstitutiona 8.77% 8.53% 8.53% 1.25% 5.77% 1.29% 6.26% -0.26%

-Average Annual Total Returns (for the Periods Ended December 31, 2022) 1-Year 5-Year 10-Year Frontier Emerging Markets Portfolio - Institutional Class Return Before Taxes -18.92% -3.46% 0.75% Return After Taxes on Distributions 1 -19.16% -3.60% 0.63% Return After Taxes on Distributions and Sale of Portfolio Shares 1 -10.70% -2.35% 0.82% MSCI Frontier Emerging Markets (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) -18.18% -4.14% -0.16% 1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the measurement period.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.

+Management

+Investment Adviser

-Management Investment Adviser Harding Loevner serves as investment adviser to the Portfolio.
+Harding Loevner serves as investment adviser to the Portfolio.

+Portfolio Managers

-Portfolio Managers Pradipta Chakrabortty, Sergey Dubin and Babatunde Ojo serve as the portfolio managers of the Frontier Emerging Markets Portfolio.
-Mr. Chakrabortty has held his position since December 2008, Mr. Dubin has held his position since January 2022, and Mr. Ojo has held his position since June 2014.
+Sergey Dubin and Babatunde Ojo serve as the portfolio managers of the Frontier Emerging Markets Portfolio.
+Mr. Dubin has held his position since January 2022 and Mr. Ojo has held his position since June 2014.
 Messrs.
-Ojo and Dubin are co-lead portfolio managers.
-Purchase and Sale of Portfolio Shares The minimum initial investment in the Institutional Class of the Portfolio is \$100,000.
+Dubin and Ojo are co-lead portfolio managers.

+Purchase and Sale of Portfolio Shares

+The minimum initial investment in the Institutional Class of the Portfolio is \$100,000.
 Additional purchases may be for any amount.
 You may purchase, redeem (sell) or exchange shares of the Portfolio on any business day through certain authorized brokers and other financial intermediaries or directly from the Portfolio by mail, telephone, or wire.

+Tax Considerations

-Tax Considerations The Portfolio's distributions are generally taxable to you as ordinary income, capital gains, or a combination of the two, unless you are investing through a tax-deferred arrangement, such as a 401(k) plan or an individual retirement account.
+The Portfolio's distributions are generally taxable to you as ordinary income, capital gains, or a combination of the two, unless you are investing through a tax-deferred arrangement, such as a 401(k) plan or an individual retirement account.
 Upon withdrawal, your investment through a tax-deferred arrangement may become taxable.

-Payments to Brokers-Dealers and Other Financial Intermediaries If you purchase Portfolio shares through a broker-dealer or other financial intermediary (such as a bank), the Portfolio and its related companies may pay the intermediary for the sale of Portfolio shares and related services.
+Payments to Brokers-Dealers and Other Financial Intermediaries

+If you purchase Portfolio shares through a broker-dealer or other financial intermediary (such as a bank), the Portfolio and its related companies may pay the intermediary for the sale of Portfolio shares and related services.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Portfolio over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.